jdramli/project3/project3 Xcode/README.md

-        Added code to make red square move randomly 10/1: Added code to move the green square slightly 10/2: Coded so that green square resets on encounter of screen edge
+        Added code to make red square move randomly 10/1: Added code to move the green square slightly 10/2: Coded so that green square resets on encounter of screen edge 10/3: Experimented with SKLabel nodes and counters for tracking score and instructions Added code for Yellow square.
+Experimented with contact detection and collision modifications Added updates to Redsquare on continuous time-loop to move across screen at constant rate.
+        Added Instructions label to the center of the screen 10/4: Implemented on-screen brown classic d-pad for controlling player.
+Enhanced player size.
+        Removed player jump-to-click so that d-pad would be relevant.
+        Added "Moves" counter.